Whitecolt38/MCD/README.md

 # ---------------------- English  ----------------------
+# NOTE
+Your machine’s IP address must be 192.168.29.131 for the app to work with this exact configuration.
+If you want to change the IP, modify the MINIO_PUBLIC_URL line in the docker-compose.yml file.
 # MCD - Media Convert & Download

 This project is a **multimedia file converter and downloader** (images, videos, 3D models, etc.), packaged with **Docker Compose**.